 How Serious Is a Middle Ear Infection?

 If you are a frequent flyer, there is no doubt you have felt an ear-popping sensation.
 Why do our ears pop?
-Simply put, it is your Eustachian tube trying to equalise with the atmospheric pressure.
+Simply put, your Eustachian tube is trying to equalise with the atmospheric pressure.
 When your ears are free of infection, this is usually done quickly and with little or no discomfort.

 Depending on how severe the ear barotrauma is, this can last for the entire flight, and symptoms may persist for days afterwards.
-As a result, inner ear infection symptoms may worsen, and in rare cases, can cause lasting damage to your hearing.
+As a result, inner ear infection symptoms may worsen and, in rare cases, can cause lasting damage to your hearing.

 One serious injury that can occur if your Eustachian tube cannot equalise is a ruptured eardrum.